-----------------------------------

-Making exercise a habit can assist decrease your high blood pressure.
+Making exercise a habit can assist in decreasing your high blood pressure.
 It additionally offers you extra energy, and it is an incredible manner to ease pressure and feel better.

 The normal variety of blood pressure is 120/80 means a systolic of a hundred and twenty and a diastolic of eighty.

-What exercises should be avoided with high blood pressure?
-Being energetic lower your blood pressure by maintaining your heart and blood vessels in the right shape, reducing your danger of coronary heart disease, cardiovascular health, and stroke.
+Being energetic lowers your blood pressure by maintaining your heart and blood vessels in the right shape, reducing your danger of coronary heart disease, cardiovascular health, and stroke.

 It has limitless different advantages too.
-How much exercise strengthens the bones and improves balance.
-It maintains your muscle mass and joints moving, which could assist hold you lively and impartial in later life.
+How much exercise strengthens the bones and improves balance?
+It maintains your muscle mass and joints moving, which could assist in holding you lively and impartial in later life.

 What exercises should be avoided with high blood pressure?
 It is very important to be able to use extra energy safely if you have high blood pressure.
 But to be on the secure side, it’s usually a great concept to talk to your medical doctor or nurse earlier than you begin any new physical activity.

 Working out will cause your blood pressure to rise for a short time.
-For maximum people, that is not anything to fear about, and while you stop doing the activity, it will quickly go back to normal.
+For most people, that is not anything to fear, and while you stop doing the activity, it will quickly go back to normal.

 If your blood pressure is surprisingly excessive, your medical doctor or nurse may also choose to lower it with drugs earlier than you begin exercising.